 - attendance at regular Council and committee meetings;

 - attendance at social functions as a Council representative;

 - Council representation outside the Municipality area, including delegations interstate and overseas, unless such representation has extra meeting approval.

-Professional Development Allowance is payable to Elected Members to attend approved conferences and training courses which sustain a member’s professional competence and able to comply with professional standards applicable to their role as a member of council.
+Professional Development Allowance is payable to Council Members to attend approved conferences and training courses which sustain a member’s professional competence and able to comply with professional standards applicable to their role as a member of council.